tdilauro/Simplified-wiki/Library-Registry.md

 - Enabled/disabled flag - disabled libraries will be temporarily hidden from the registry’s OPDS feeds
 - Coverage area - Either a single lat/long representing the approximate center of the library's coverage area, or a polygon representing the entire coverage area.
 This lets the registry guide patrons to libraries near their current location.
 - Alternate coverage criteria, if any (see below)
+- Short name for use in Adobe ID generation (see below)
-- Vendor ID information (see below)
+- Shared secret for use in Adobe ID generation (see below)

 ### Logo